72nd/rsmooth/README.md

 ## Environment Variables

 rsmooth assumes the pandoc executable is callable with the `pandoc` command.
 You can use the environment variable `PANDOC_CMD` to alter this.

+The location of LibreOffice defaults to `soffice` and can be changed using the `LIBREOFFICE_CMD` environment variable.